 In the Control Portal, navigate to the “Firewall” section uunder the “Network” tab.
-Click “Add Policy” and choose the appropriate vlan by clicking “Set Local Address”
+Click “Add Policy” and choose the appropriate vlan by clicking “Set Local Address.”

-In this example, we will enable communication across the entire subnet range (CIDR /24).
+Enable communication across the entire subnet range (CIDR /24).
 Cross data center firewall policies allow communication across all ports, so if your security policies require restricting access to a certain group of hosts, choose your network segment carefully.
 Likewise, if you require only certain ports to be open, they must be secured on the host OS layer (though intra-data center policies allow for the specification of ports or a port range).

-We repeat the same process for the remote address segment, and save the firewall policy.
+Repeat the same process for the remote address segment, and save the firewall policy.

 Click “Run All Tests”.
 It is expected for some tests to fail or pass with warnings.
 View the report and troubleshoot any issues that may prevent the cluster formation.
 After validation, proceed to create the cluster and virtual IP addresses.
-Once the cluster is created, you should see all nodes present and online:
+Once the cluster is created, you should see all nodes present and online.

 We will then configure the quorum settings.
-Right click the cluster name, go to “More Actions” and select “Configure Cluster Quorum Settings”.
+Right click the cluster name, go to “More Actions,” and select “Configure Cluster Quorum Settings.”

 Next, open SQL Server Management Studio.
 Connect to the local SQL Server instance.
 In Object Explorer, expand the AlwaysOn High Availability folder.
-Right-click on the Availability Groups folder and select the New Availability Group Wizard… option.
+Right-click on the Availability Groups folder, and select the New Availability Group Wizard… option.
 This will launch the New Availability Group Wizard.

 In the Specify Replicas page, under the Replicas tab, click the Add Replicas button and connect to the other SQL Server instances that you joined as nodes in your Windows Server Failover Cluster.
 It is suggested to leave Automatic Failover, Synchronous Commit checked.
-You can choose whether or not you need a Readable Secondary database- A readable secondary replica allows read-only access to all its secondary databases.
+You can choose whether or not you need a Readable Secondary database.
+A readable secondary replica allows read-only access to all its secondary databases.
 However, readable secondary databases are not set to read-only.
 They are dynamic.
-If you get a network or named pipes error- make sure that named pipes/IP connections are enabled in SQL and that Windows Firewall is configured to allow traffic through, or turned off entirely.
+If you get a network or named pipes error, make sure that the named pipes/IP connections are enabled in SQL and that Windows Firewall is configured to allow traffic through, or turned off entirely.
 Named Pipes/IP are configured under SQL Configuration Manager in the appropriate instance name (default MSSQLSERVER)

-It is recommended that all local servers are synchronous commits, and all offsite replicas are asynchronous commits- automatic failover is recommended locally but may not be appropriate given the applications relying on the SQL Cluster.
-The fourth node is a readable secondary, and will be used for lagged backups and read-only operations, it cannot accept writes or be used in production.
+It is recommended that all local servers are synchronous commits, and all offsite replicas are asynchronous commits.
+Automatic failover is recommended locally, but may not be appropriate given the applications relying on the SQL Cluster.
+The fourth node is a readable secondary, and will be used for lagged backups and read-only operations.
+It cannot accept writes or be used in production.